projectitis/libxm_t3/README.md

 * Changed libxmize code to outout header file code to serial instead of save a file
 * Thanks to Artefact2, wrote a libxmize loader that uses 90% less RAM for playback
 * Added a player based on IntervalTimer and ring buffer

+### Known bugs

+* Playback of a libxmized file is different from playback of the full xm.
+Working on it.

 ### Todo